zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 ![](screenshots/01-web-app-manifest/01-manifest.png)

-## Run Lighthouse
+## Run Lighthouse again

-Lighthouse is an automated tool for improving the quality of web pages.
-You can use it to test your application against [Google's Progressive Web App checklist](https://developers.google.com/web/progressive-web-apps/checklist).

-To run Lighthouse against your application, open the Chrome DevTools and navigate to the Audits tab.
-On this page, you can run a Progressive Web App audit by clicking on "Perform an audit..." and checking the Progressive Web App checkbox.
+Try running the Lighthouse Progressive Web App audits again.
+You can run Lighthouse in Chrome DevTools under the Audits tab.

+Your application should now pass seven of the thirteen PWA audits, up from four at the start of this step.
+In particular, since you've added a web app manifest to your application, it should pass the "Configured for a custom splash screen" check:

+![](screenshots/01-web-app-manifest/02-lighthouse-results.png)

-Since you've added a web app manifest to your application, it should pass the "Configured for a custom splash screen" check.
-However, it will not pass the "User will be prompted to Install the Web App" check, even though it has a manifest.
+However, your application will not pass the "User will be prompted to Install the Web App" check, even though it has a manifest.
 This is because your application does not have a service worker, which you will add in the next step.

-![](screenshots/01-web-app-manifest/02-lighthouse-results.png)

 ## Next step